You’ve got questions? We’ve got answers!

 Medical and Recreational Marijuana is tested, right?

 Currently in Colorado, medical marijuana is not legally required to be tested; however, adult-use (recreational) marijuana is.
-Mandatory testing of medical is set to roll out July 1, 2016, but will likely take months to implement.
+Mandatory testing of medical is set to begin in 2018.

 If you are sick, especially if you are immune compromised, please ask your provider what their cultivation practices are and if what you purchased has been tested by a qualified lab.